International Federation of Cerebral Palsy Football: Women

+Player classification

+CP football teams consist of seven ambulant athletes on the field of play, with cerebral palsy or a traumatic brain injury.
+In total, 14 players can be listed on the team sheet.
+In order to ensure fairness between two teams, each team must have two FT5 or FT6 (FT1) players on the field at all times and no more than one FT8 (FT3) player on the field at any time.

+There are two sets of classifications that are used in CP Football: pre-2018 classifications and post-2018 classifications.
+Pre-2018, the classifications ranged from FT5 (CP5) to FT8 (CP8) where FT8 players show minimal impairment and FT5 players show more significant impairment.
+The Pre-2018 classifications are still used domestically.

+Post-2018, the classification system was revamped and the eligible classification for international matches ranging from FT1–FT3.
+Players classed as FT1 are considered to have more significant impairment (FT5 and FT6 equivalent) and FT3 players have minimal impairment (FT8 equivalent).
+Both classification systems are based off an individual's type of movement and where the impairment is located.

 Relationships

-The IFCPF has been trying to establish relationships with other international football organizations.
 In 2016, it signed a Memorandum of Understanding with Asian Football Confederation.
 Part of this involved the AFC supporting an AFC Youth CP Football Tournament in 2017.
 In 2014, 2015 and 2016, IFCPF was getting financial support from UEFA.

-Activities

-Among the activities the organization does is to organize international tournaments for cerebral palsy football.
-This includes the qualification tournament for the IFCPF World Championships, and the IFCPF World Championships themselves.
-The IFCPF is in charge of the sport's Paralympic efforts.
-They set the team qualifying criteria for the Paralympic Games.
-They were also involved in the request to keep cerebral palsy football on the program for the 2020 Summer Paralympics.
-The sports removal came as a surprise to the organization.

 Anti-doping

 The IFCPF is a WADA signatory.
 In 2016, after getting an endorsement by the World AntiDoping Agency (WADA), the IFCPF Anti-Doping Code was formally amended to allow for out of competition testing.
 This was done through a WADA approved Whereabouts Programme managed through ADAMS.
 Drawing from players in a Registered Testing Pool, 10 players from 9 countries were initially included ahead of the 2016 Summer Paralympics in Rio.
 These countries included Netherlands, Japan, Russia, Iran, Argentina, Ireland, Ukraine, England, and Brazil.